Join Us in April for Our Monthly Tech Talk via Zoom

 Dear ASQ Silicon Valley Quality Professionals,

 ASQ Silicon Valley remains committed to supporting emerging technologies and cleantech for a sustainable future.
 I want to recognize each of you for your contributions to our section’s success.
 2024 was marked by two major initiatives—the Inaugural Cleantech Conference and the Fireside Leadership Summit.
-For 2025, I’m pleased to announce our leadership updates: Congratulations to Aruna Ghildiyal, our new Program Chair, and welcome to Alan Wang and Dr. Pegah Mottaghizadeh as new core committee members.
-Vern Saini will continue as Operations Chair.
+For 2025, I’m pleased to announce our leadership updates: Congratulations to Aruna Ghildiyal, our new Program Chair, and welcome to Narjes Seyedin and Rishabh Siingh as new core committee members.
+Pegah Mottataghizadeh will continue as Operations Chair.

 Looking ahead, we will elevate our annual Cleantech Conference and Fireside Summit while continuing our flagship Technical Speaker Series (Tech Talk), which attracts 60+ attendees per session.
 With over 2,000 ASQ members and 5,000+ quality professionals in the Bay Area, we provide a vibrant platform for networking and professional growth in emerging technologies.
 Let’s push boundaries, share knowledge, and foster leadership development to drive innovation and quality excellence in 2025.